Smelly Jelly - Deadly Effective

 It takes very little to coat not only just worms.
 You can apply it to any

-30 minutes.
-All you have to do is smear a little of the paste on two fingers
+by 30 minutes.
+All you have to do is smear a little of the paste on two

 For your convenience, use the text links here or the image links above to